Walking in Moffat and all across Southwest Scotland can be as challenging or as relaxed as you like.

 The gentle jaunt

-Walking in Moffat doesn’t have to be arduous.
+Walking in Southwest Scotland doesn’t have to be arduous.
 Pick up the waterside walk following the River Annan which rises in the Devil’s Beef Tub and flows towards the Solway Firth.

 Each season is a feast for the senses.
 Seek out the snowdrops, daffodils and primroses in springtime.
 Take in the delicious, subtle aroma of wild garlic when it’s in season and relax in the shade of the many trees on hot summer days.
 In autumn, nature shows off its glorious colours with aplomb.